 I realize that this line of thought represents a whole new level of taking first person phenomenal experience seriously.
 Nevertheless, if we are going to be honest and fearless as we try to figure out the sorts of things and forces that are at work in the universe, we must take this step.
 We must take first person experience seriously, both in the seeing red case and in the case of the unity of our percepts.
 Both (and perhaps more besides) must be explainable in any final theory of nature we concoct.
 Such a theory must include principles of individuation that allow for the mid-level things that are my percepts.
 Gregg Rosenberg discusses this quite a bit (although from a somewhat different perspective).
 To use his term, we need a theory of natural individuals.

 My conscious perceptions are mid-level things, and they have qualitative essences which outrun their functional descriptions.
+I want to emphasize that when I say "mid-level", I am talking about the scale (between quark and universe), and definitely not implying that these things occupy some middle level of a tree of organization.
+In that sense, the whole point is that these are low-level things.
 They are big and complex, yet they must count as primitive objects in the sense that there is no lower level of description or analysis in terms of which they may be exhaustively characterized.
 There is certainly a huge number of possible conscious percepts - quite possibly infinite.
 All this being true, we live in a universe in which there is a huge (possibly infinite) number of fundamental components, these components have qualitative essences, and they are big and rich, not tiny and simple.
 Any formulation of reductionism that could accommodate these facts would hardly be worthy of the name.

-It is worth noting, however, that this view is nevertheless reductionist in a sense: everything in the universe may well be reducible in principle to its component parts - it is just that there is no small number of such fundamental components in the universe, and a lot of those fundamental components are pretty substantial things in their own right.
-Technically, this counts as reductionism, of a sort, although the size of the menagerie of the fundamental components of the universe is great enough to make most reductionists blanch.
+It is worth noting, however, that this view is nevertheless reductionist in a sense.
+Everything in the universe may well be reducible in principle to its component parts - it is just that there is no small number of such fundamental components in the universe, and a lot of those fundamental components are pretty substantial things in their own right.
 The important respect in which it still counts as a form of reductionism is that under this view, you do not get anything out that isn't there in the lowest levels.
 Specifically, this view does not posit any magic "emerging" from a system on the basis of its "complexity" or functional organization.